jgaskins/perpetuity/README.md

 Your objects will hopefully eventually be able to be persisted into whichever backend you like.
 Right now, only MongoDB is supported.
 Other schemaless persistence solutions should be relatively simple to implement.
 I haven't tried it yet, but I imagine anything that requires a schema might be more difficult.

 The idea is that your objects don't have a clue what a database is.
 They don't include any persistence logic inside them whatsoever.
+This idea was inspired by [a blog post by Steve Klabnik](http://blog.steveklabnik.com/posts/2011-12-30-active-record-considered-harmful) and [Avdi Grimm's Objects on Rails](http://avdi.org/devblog/2011/11/15/early-access-beta-of-objects-on-rails-now-available-2/).

 ## Installation